tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 “Hey, yeah, I’m all good.
 Well, sort of all good.
 I’m actually on my way to the house.
 It’s a long story.”
 I groaned on the last syllable.
 Damn you, Dunia.

 Steve perked up immediately.
 “Dude, what?!
-I thought next week.
-This whole things been kind of crazy I mean the house was fine but I’m surprised you’d go for it in the first place!
+I thought that was next week.
+This whole things been kind of crazy-I mean the house was fine but I’m surprised you’d go for it in the first place!
 It looks like my old house.”

-I interrupted him in shock cutting off his next sentence.
+I interrupted him, cutting off his next sentence.
 “What are you talking about?
-Your house was blue and had three floors Steve”
+Your house was literally bright blue, had three floors and looked like something out of Martha Stewart’s catalogue”

-Steve laughed, “Yeah that’s what this house looks like but I mean I know you’ll paint it.
-You always gone for those gothic looking ones even as kids”
+Steve laughed, “Yeah, well thank you Martha but  that’s what this house looks like.
+I mean I know you’ll paint it but you’ve always gone for those gothic looking ones, even as kids”

 I scoffed.
-“Steve it’s literally an almost black house and it’s two floors.
+“Steve it’s literally an almost black house with genuine ivy crawling on the exterior.
 You saw it with me.”

 Steve was silent for a second.

-“Yeah I don’t know Pursie, I don’t think i’m remembering it wrong.
-I only saw it for a few last I dropped you off but I guess we’ll see.
-I took the day off and everything to help you next week.
-Ok, I mean, I was going to call out regardless, but do you still need me to come by?
+“Yeah I don’t know Pursie, I don’t think I’m remembering it wrong.
+I only saw it for a few last time I dropped you off but I guess we’ll see.”

+Another pause then Steve cleared his throat,  “I took the day off and everything to help you next week.
+Well I mean, I was going to call out then, but do you still need me to come by?
 Text me the address again.
-I can swing by tomorrow morning.”
+I can swing by tomorrow morning instead.”

 I let out the breath I must have been holding since I left Dunia’s wooden nightmare of an office.
 “Yeah, please, honestly.
-I’ll text you the address when I get there.”
+I’ll send the address when I get there.”

 ⸻